 Julian Francis Abele

 Julian Francis Abele was born into a prominent family in South Philadelphia in 1881.
 He studied architecture at the University of Pennsylvania and was elected president of the school’s Architectural Society during his senior year.
-In 1902, he became the first African-American to graduate from the school.
+In 1902, he became the first Black Americans to graduate from the school.

 He joined the firm of noted architect Horace Trumbauer in 1906.
 He was named the firm’s chief designer two years later, and as such, he designed or helped design hundreds of buildings, including Harvard’s Widener Memorial Library, the Museum of Art in Philadelphia, the Free Library in Philadelphia, and a number of Gilded Age mansions in Newport, Rhode Island, and New York.
 Most notably, he helped design much of Duke University, after tobacco millionaire James Buchanan Duke hired Trumbauer’s firm to expand a college in Durham into a major university bearing his name.
 Abele worked on the library, faculty houses, and, most notably, the chapel, among other campus buildings.